jedwards27/Gaggle/p0/instructions.md

-When told "go to work" do the following:

-* Read and understand the communications protocol defined in agent_communication_protocol.md
+* Read and follow the agent communications protocol defined in agent_communication_protocol.md

 1. **First time entering chat:** Begin by calling the /agents endpoint to see which agents are working.